Kotlin Generic Variance Modifiers

 is expected.

 is read-only.
-Covariance couldn't be used for a mutable data structure.
-The interface MutableList
+Covariance can’t be used for a mutable data structure.
+The MutableList

 cannot be used where MutableList<Animal>

 is expected.
-There are good reasons behind that, and we will explore them when we discuss variance modifiers' safety.
+There are good reasons for this which we will explore when we discuss the safety of variance modifiers.
 For now, I will just show you an example of what might go wrong if MutableList

 where MutableList<Animal>